 Celina is a “professional volunteer,” serving on multiple nonprofit boards and advisory groups.
 In her former life she started a nonprofit, which she left last year in the most capable of hands where it continues to thrive.
 In another past life she was a host and reporter for Texas Public Radio.
 She’s a native Texan and lifelong San Antonio girl.
 She attended school in Chicago, where all she did was talk about how great Texas is.
 Her husband, Luke, is her high-school sweetheart and the most supportive spouse you’ll ever meet.
 They have two children, whom words can’t currently describe, but keep reading and you’ll get a pretty good idea of who they are becoming.

-An Army brat who found her way to Texas for college and ultimately managed to make the Lone Star State her permanent home, Dawn became a mom “AMA” (advanced maternal age), giving her the opportunity to use a stroller vs. a walker as she navigates the world of motherhood.
-Her six-year-old native Texan keeps loves all things Star Wars, Legos, dinosaurs and keeping his parents on their toes.
+An Army brat who came to Texas for college and ultimately managed to make the Lone Star State her permanent home, Dawn became a mom “AMA” (advanced maternal age), giving her the opportunity to use a stroller vs. a walker as she navigates the world of motherhood.
+Her six-year-old native Texan loves all things Star Wars, Legos, Cars, dinosaurs and keeping his parents on their toes.
 When she’s not busy parenting the original strong-willed child, Dawn works in public relations and dreams of listening to something other than the “pew, pew, pew” of Star Wars/dino/Lego battles coming from her backseat.
-Dawn and her little family live in Schertz, which isn’t the other side of the world from San Antonio, despite what some people may think.
-They enjoy exploring all that San Antonio has to offer, going on adventures and playing tourist together as much as possible.
+She’s also a contributing writer for San Antonio Woman and Rio Magazine.
+Dawn and her happy little family enjoy exploring all that San Antonio has to offer, going on adventures and playing tourist together as much as possible.

 Denise came to San Antonio 21 years ago via Southern Illinois, NYC, and Philadelphia.
 A wife for 25+ years, she’s Mom to nursing student Sis (23), college student Felicia (20), and 11-year-old homeschooled Batman.
 An attachment parenting family, they’ve homeschooled for 13 years.
 Her MS in education and BS in journalism haven’t really helped with homeschooling—except for diagraming sentences, which is kinda like algebra: addictive and useless.
 A renaissance woman (sounds better than “Jill of all trades, mistress* of none”), she’s been an AIDS/sexuality educator/counselor; doula; lactation consultant; childbirth educator; photographer; and writer.
 She’d like to be more things when she grows up, including a children’s author and organized.
 A work in progress in Helotes, theirs is home to horses, rescued/foster dogs, a hedgehog, turtles, a bearded dragon, a corn snake, and, of course, Red, the neighbor’s longhorn.
 Life is like a warped Disney movie with a bad episode of Tripawd Hoarders waiting to happen.
 The home may be chaotic, funny, and loud—but, there’s always room for one more. (*mistress—1. as in, the feminine form of “master”; 2. not the other one.)